ComposableFi/composable/docs/docs/technology/restaking.md

 Economic security is a necessary construct for applications building in the decentralized space.
 [Eigenlayer](https://www.eigenlayer.xyz/) introduced ETH staking.
 Picasso is introducing restaking of assets on multiple Proof of Stake (PoS) networks to establish cross-ecosystem pooled security to Actively Validated Services (AVSes).

 :::tip
-The first opportunity for restaking is live on Solana.
+The first opportunity for Restaking on Solana is live.
 Users have a chance to get in on the action early and earn boosted rewards through [MANTIS games](../technology/restaking/mantis-games.md) - a team staking competition on [mantis.app](https://mantis.app/).
 :::

 Restaking has been pioneered and popularized by EigenLayer, which is a protocol for restaking ETH on Ethereum.
 In particular, users staking ETH are able to opt into EigenLayer’s smart contracts for restaking their ETH and thus extending the crypto economic security to additional applications within the ecosystem.
 EigenLayer thus addresses rising concerns of fragmented security on Ethereum, helping to bootstrap the security of various protocols/applications.
 EigenLayer’s total value locked (TVL) at the time of writing is over $7.5 billion, indicating that there is a clear demand for restaking.